 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires that a lessee should recognize the assets and liabilities that arise from operating leases.
 A lessee should recognize in the balance sheet a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 If a lessee makes this election, it should recognize lease expenses for such lease generally on a straight-line basis over the lease term.
-The new leases standard also provides lessees with a practical expedient, by class of underlying asset, to not separate non-lease components from the associated lease component.
-If a lessee makes that accounting policy election, it is required to account for the non-lease components together with the associated lease component as a single lease component and to provide certain disclosures.
+The new leases standard also provides lessees with a practical expedient, by class of underlying asset, to not separate non-lease components from the associated lease component and to provide certain disclosures.
 Entities were initially required to adopt the new leases standard using a modified retrospective transition method.
 Under that transition method, an entity initially applies the new leases standard (subject to specific transition requirements and optional practical expedients) at the beginning of the earliest period presented in the financial statements.
 In July 2018, the FASB issued ASU 2018-11, which provides another transition method in addition to the existing transition method by allowing entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption consistent with preparers' requests.
-The amendments in this Update are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years for public entities.
-We will adopt this new guidance for the year ended December 31, 2019 and interim periods in the year ended December 31, 2019.
-We estimate approximately RMB800 million to RMB900 million would be recognized as total right-of-use assets and total lease liabilities on our consolidated balance sheet as of January 1, 2019.
-Other than disclosed, we do not expect the new standard to have a material impact on our remaining consolidated financial statements
+The amendments in this Update are effective for fiscal years beginning after December 31, 2019.
+We estimate approximately RMB800 million to RMB900 million would be recognized as total right-of-use assets and lease liabilities on our consolidated balance sheet as of January 1, 2019.
+Other than disclosed, we do not expect the new standard to have a material impact on our remaining consolidated financial stat